Ancient History Helps

 A visual Bible timeline has helped us make connections between what was going on in the Bible during the growth of major world civilizations discussed in the text.
 This one is not exactly like the one below, but looks very similar.

 We were lucky enough to stumble upon all the Unfolding History: Ancient World History wall timelines at a curriculum sale a few years ago.
-I’m not sure if these are still available, but I did find a store that seems to carry them.
 They have been helpful in visually placing certain people and events with certain civilizations, and in helping us see that several civilizations were growing at once.

 A world map is very important for putting civilizations and travels in perspective.
 This one is about the same size as ours and I’ve found the large size to be of great value.